yzh503/yzh503.github.io/_posts/2015-08-19-Kali-installation-tips-for-MBP-2015.markdown

 Step 1.
 Prepare 1 USB sticks and a free partition on your hard disk.

 Step 2.
-Make a Kali live USB stick.
-If you are using Mac, follow [**link**](http://docs.kali.org/installation/kali-linux-dual-boot-on-mac-hardware) using dd command (It takes over half an hour).
-Dual Boot with windows see here [**link**](http://docs.kali.org/installation/dual-boot-kali-with-windows).
+Make a Kali live USB stick following [**link**](http://docs.kali.org/downloading/kali-linux-live-usb-install).

 Step 3.
 On mac, in your USB drive, Open folders EFI - BOOT.
 Open syslinux.cfg with a text editor.
-On windows, go to USB Drive - boot, unpack efi.img to root of USB Drive, find and open syslinux.cfg.

 Step 4.
 Change "vesamenu.c32" to "menu.c32".
 Save the file.